use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 It can be used to specify the signature topic for a specific event manually, instead of the automatic topic calculation.

-### Metadata storage keys encoding change

-Storage keys used to access storage data are SCALE encoded.
-Previously, the contract metadata used big endian encoding to represent storage keys (`root_key` and `key` fields).
-With the ink!
-5.0 release, these encoding formats have been aligned, and SCALE encoding (little endian) is now used for the metadata storage keys.
-This change is breaking, and client tools that use the storage keys from contract metadata will need to adapt accordingly.

-Please see: [#2048](https://github.com/paritytech/ink/pull/2048) for details.

 ### No more unchecked arithmetic

 Unchecked arithmetic operations in a contract are no longer supported for arithmetic